FinTech · AI-Assisted Private Equity · NDA

 This project produced two patterns I now reach for whenever AI meets domain experts:

-• ML Explainability Patterns: How to expose a reasoning chain — from the steps the model took to how this deal stacks against its peers — so a non-technical expert can read the why, not just the verdict.
+• ML Explainability Patterns: How to ground each generated claim in the cited source it was retrieved from — and surface abstention when the model isn't sure — so a non-technical expert can read the why, not just the verdict.

 • Human-in-Loop Patterns: The override-and-explain loop, the visible weighting on each risk factor, and disagreement handled with respect — the moves that keep the expert in command.